Are Glass Floors Safe? 5 Myths About Glass Flooring Debunked

-Glass can be safe at varying thicknesses.
+Glass floors can be safe at varying thicknesses.
 It depends largely on the deflection rating, or how much a particular piece of glass flexes or bends at its center point when force is applied.
 (This force can come from snowfall, wind, the weight of people and other objects on that panel, and more.)
-Other factors include the support system around the glass and the width that glass panel has to span.
+Other factors include the support system around the glass and the width that the glass panel has to span.

 Glass thicknesses are governed by international building codes, as well as ASTM glass flooring standards.
 Typically, though, expect a panel for glass flooring to be 1 ¼” thick.

 Myth #1: Glass Flooring Is Just for Interior Use

 Glass flooring can absolutely be incorporated into both interior and exterior designs.
 Whether you’re adding it to create a unique and striking feature in a kitchen or you’re turning a deck into a beautiful way to observe your surroundings in every direction, glass floors are just as safe and beautiful outside as they are inside.

 Just make sure you’re still asking all the relevant questions about anti-slip properties, failure redundancy, and glass thickness before building with a glass floor.

 Myth #2: Glass Floors Are Less Strong or Durable Than Flooring Supported by Wood Joists